 Remove Frost from Car Windows

 This one is genius for those of us in cold climates.
-Rather than dealing with frost and ice on the car, mix one part rubbing alcohol to 5 parts water and spray the solution onto your exterior car windows and mirrors.
+Rather than dealing with frost and ice on the car, mix 1 part rubbing alcohol to 5 parts water and spray the solution onto your exterior car windows and mirrors.
 Wipe with a cloth, and allow to dry.
 Repeat once every two weeks to keep up its efficacy.
 (Anything that keeps me from having to scrape ice off my windshield in the cold Canadian winter is worth the effort, in my book.)

 Refresh Sponges and Cloths